Attack the Block: Creature effects

 The creatures began with two men in gorilla-like suits with animatronic jaws; post-production added the unearthly qualities such as the spiky fur which doesn't reflect any light, the claws, the rows of bioluminescent jaws, and even some of their movement.
 In total the film features over 100 effects shots, which were completed over the course of 4 months by Swedish effects house Fido.
-The creatures have no eyes and hunt and find mates using an extremely evolved sense of smell; their movement is enabled mainly through echolocation.
+The creatures have no eyes, navigating their environments by echolocation and using a highly developed sense of smell to hunt and find mates.
 According to the DVD commentary, the echolocation noises made by the creatures were a combination of dolphin sonar mixed digitally with the grunts and snarls of dozens of other animals, and even a woman screaming.
 Some puppets were used, such as the smaller, hairless female alien which terrified the young cast.
+In 2023, Cornish stated the creature designs were partly based on his pet cat who "engulfs darkness".

 Release

 Theatrical

 StudioCanal's British distribution company Optimum Releasing released the film in the United Kingdom on 11 May 2011.
-Sony Pictures Worldwide Acquisitions acquired the film's distribution rights for North America and Latin America, and the group opened the film in limited theatrical release in the United States on 29 July 2011 through Screen Gems.
+Sony Pictures Worldwide Acquisitions acquired the distribution rights for North America and Latin America.
+It received a limited release in the United States on 29 July 2011 through Screen Gems.
 US distributors were concerned that American audiences might not understand the strong South London accents, and may have even used subtitles if it were to be released in the United States.
-Cornish acknowledged this during the SXSW Q and A. When he asked the audience, "Can I ask you guys something?
+Cornish acknowledged this during the SXSW Q&A. When he asked the audience, "Can I ask you guys something?
 American distributors are nervous about language, the slang" the audience said they could understand it.